spatialwalk/AvatarKit-Web-Demo/README.md

 ### Q: How to modify the port number?

 A: Modify the `server.port` configuration in each example's `vite.config.ts`.

+### Q: How to use External Data Mode in production?

+A: External Data Mode requires the SPAvatar digital human server-side SDK to generate animation keyframes from audio.
+The examples use pre-generated data files for demonstration purposes.
+In production:

+1. Integrate the SPAvatar server-side SDK into your backend service
+2. Use the server-side SDK to generate animation keyframes from your audio files
+3. Store the generated keyframes (FLAME parameter sequences) along with the audio files
+4. Load and play both audio and animation keyframes in the client using External Data Mode

+For more information about the server-side SDK, please contact the SDK provider or check the server-side SDK documentation.

 ## 📚 More Information